coderofsalvation/hashtagbibs/RFC_HASHTAGBIBS.md

 * **tag** `john` with tagname `john`
 * **tag** `laundry` with tagname `chores` and `todo`

-and expanding into the following formats:
+and expands into the following formats:

 ```
 BibTeX             JSON                                   XML